Lenovo IdeaPad Yoga 11SLenovo Laptop

 Ben

-2. So, just to be clear, you’re supposed to be able to swap out the memory and/or SSD without removing the battery first?
-Seems risky.
+So, just to be clear, are you supposed to be able to swap out the memory and/or SSD without removing the battery first?
+It seems risky.

-2. I’m trying to open mine up to take out my harddrive.
+I’m trying to open mine up to take out my hard drive.
 What size screwdriver do you need for this?
 I got a starbit T6, but that seems to be too big.
 I haven’t been able to find anything helpful on their site.
 What did you use?

-3. Very useful instruction, thank you.
+Very useful instruction, thank you.
 My Lenovo died and I’d like to know if I could still use the SSD as an external drive.
 Could we use an external reader to read/write the content from/on the SSD?
-If yes, could you give any recommendation?
+If yes, could you give any recommendations?
 Thank you.